-With many businesses closing or greatly restricting access during the pandemic, people looked to outdoor recreation as a way to get out of the house and go do something.
+With many businesses closing or greatly restricting access during the pandemic, people looked to outdoor recreation as a form of entertainment.
 As timing would have it, the Tobacco Heritage Trail was able to open two new sections of multi-use trail during the pandemic.
 The South Boston area saw 1.3 miles of new trail opened in August of 2020.
-The trail begins at Cotton Mill Park and thanks to the new addition stretches nearly 4 miles to the west.
+The Trail begins at Cotton Mill Park and thanks to the new addition stretches nearly 4 miles to the west.
 The Town of Alberta opened its first trail segment to the public in the fall of 2021.
 This 0.6 mile trail connects Alberta School Park with the downtown area.